juliantoyeo/42_boot2root/writeup2.md

 # Write Up 2

-After some search on google for "gain root access linux hack" This website "https://book.hacktricks.xyz/linux-unix/privilege-escalation" mentioned a CVE (Common Vulnerabilities and Exposures) called dirty cow CVE-2016-5195 (DirtyCow)
+After some search on google for "gain root access linux hack"

+This website "https://book.hacktricks.xyz/linux-unix/privilege-escalation" mentioned a CVE (Common Vulnerabilities and Exposures) called dirty cow CVE-2016-5195 (DirtyCow)

 The CVE DirtyCow can be used to do "Linux Privilege Escalation" if the linux Kernel is a older version then 3.19.0-73.8

-# once upon a time there is famous vulnerability on linux called dirty cow.
+# Once upon a time there is famous vulnerability on linux called dirty cow.

 ```
 Dirty COW (Dirty copy-on-write) is a computer security vulnerability for the Linux kernel that affected all Linux-based operating systems, including Android devices, that used older versions of the Linux kernel created before 2018.
 It is a local privilege escalation bug that exploits a race condition in the implementation of the copy-on-write mechanism in the kernel's memory-management subsystem.
 Computers and devices that still use the older kernels remain vulnerable.